-On the occasion of Geoffrey Bodenhausen's 70th anniversary, we built on his extensive body of work to conceptualize experimental means for the investigation of anisotropic segmental dynamics in IDPs.
-Spectral density mapping protocols based on transversal and longitudinal CCR of NH^N were translated to the $C^{\alpha}C'$ spin pair of the same peptide plane.
-By isolating and comparing the zero frequency contributions we derived an intuitive experimental measure for the presence of anisotropic dynamics in IDPs.
+perimental means for the investigation of anisotropic segmental dynamics in IDPs.
+Spectral density mapping protocols based on transversal and longitudinal CCR of NH^N were translated to the C^{α}C' spin pair of the same peptide plane.
+By isolating 290 and comparing the zero frequency contributions we derived an intuitive experimental measure for the presence of anisotropic dynamics in IDPs.
 Building on the simplified image of a symmetric top, we show that pronounced anisotropic tumbling of extended chain and α -helical segments should be readily detectable.
 But even outside the context of this simplistic model, contributions of different frequencies can be separated and assessed similarly to spectral density mapping protocols.
-Interestingly, the required measurement of longitudinal $C'/C^{\alpha}C'$ CCR has not been investigated before.
-Hence, a simple proof of concept for a possible measurement scheme was provided.
+Interestingly, the required measurement of longitudinal C'/C $^{\alpha}$ C' CCR has not been investigated before.
+Hence, a simple proof of concept for 295 a possible measurement scheme was provided.
 To further substantiate and explore the presented concepts in an experimental setting, a systematic evaluation of different pulse sequences is currently under preparation in our lab.